 Experiment with various wig styles.
-This is an opportunity to try the hair styles that you wouldn’t normally be able to.
+This is an opportunity to try hairstyles that you wouldn’t normally be able to.
 Most people choose to wear wigs, but you can also step out boldly without a wig too.

 If your hair has begun to grow back, you can colour it.
-There are lots of fun colours, and ones you can rinse out too which have less potential to upset your scalp.
-Hats (turbans, berets, scarves and headbands) are something to experiment with, as is scalp concealer – a spray that matches the colour of your hair and disguises patchy regrowth.
+There are lots of fun colours as well as ones you can rinse out which are less likely to upset your scalp.
+Hats, turbans, berets, scarves and headbands are something to experiment with.
+As is scalp concealer – a spray that matches the colour of your hair and disguises patchy regrowth.

 While we have ensured that every article is medically reviewed and approved, information presented here is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 If you have any questions or concerns, please talk to one of our healthcare professionals or your primary healthcare team.

 Hesketh, P.J., Batchelor, D., Golant, M. et al. “Chemotherapy-induced alopecia: psychosocial impact and therapeutic approaches”.
 Jun 2004: https://doi.org/10.1007/s00520-003-0562-5

 NHS Vitamins and Minerals Overview: https://www.nhs.uk/conditions/vitamins-and-minerals/

 Teo Soleymani, Kristen Lo Sicco, jerry Shapiro.
 “The Infatuation With Biotin Supplementation: Is There Truth Behind Its Rising Popularity?
 A Comparative Analysis of Clinical Efficacy versus Social Popularity”.
 May 2017: https://pubmed.ncbi.nlm.nih.gov/28628687/